 “To find a school culture that prioritizes both diversity, as well as high-expectations for academics to support her future in college and the world beyond, is wonderful.
 We’ve been thrilled with our daughter’s progress and truly love the school.”

 “A BVP scholar is what every child is: dynamic, unique, and special in every way.
 Any child could be a BVP scholar because BVP serves all children.”

 “It is so important to me that my daughter’s world is made up of people from many background, and my daughter experiences this every day at BVP.”

 Our school day is about eight hours long and includes one enrichment per day.
 Models for daily schedules vary by grade level.
-For more information, see our “Day in the Life” sheets on the About Us page of our website.
+For more information, see the Academics page of our website.